andersmurphy/andersmurphy-blog/resources/posts/2019-10-27-clojure-sorting-tuples.md

 ### Sorting different length tuples by their contents

-If we want different length tuples to be sorted by a lexical sort of their contents we need to write our own comparator.
+If we want different length tuples to be sorted by a lexical sort of their contents, we need to write our own comparator:

 ```clojure
 (defn tuple-compare [a b]